 Recall that both birdies and multiplets can be bary or non-bary.
-A non-bary birdie may have signals from several observations, which may be far apart in bary frequency.
+A non-bary birdie may have signals from several observations, which may be far apart (up to 150 KHz) in bary frequency.
 A non-bary multiplet for such a birdie should include signals from all the observations.

 A bary multiplet for a bary birdie should include all its signals, except for those that overlap in time (i.e. signals with different FFT lengths at about the same time).

 Look at high-scoring non-birdie multiplets.
 Look at the waterfall plots of their signals.
 Check for possible RFI.
 NOTE: we don't yet have instructions for how to identify RFI.
 The gist of it is: if a group of signals is likely RFI if